RazvanBerbece/Aztebot/README.md

 2. Bring down all the services by running `docker compose down`.

 # CI/CD
+This project will employ CI/CD through the use of GitHub Actions and (probably?)
+Microsoft Azure.

 ## CI
+Continuous integration will be implemented through a workflow script which sets up a Go environment and then runs the internal logic tests on all pull request and pushes to main.

 ## CD
+The continuous deployment process has not been determined yet.

 # Contribution Guide
 ## Folder Structure